 Military | Major | Fighter Pilot

-Don Gentile was born to Italian parents in Piqua, Ohio.
-As a boy he had always be fascinated with flying and built, as his mother remembered, hundreds of model airplanes.
-Don used to say to his mother, “I hope someday I'll be up there flying too.”...
+Don Gentile was born on December 6, 1920, to Italian parents in Piqua, Ohio.
+As a boy, he had always been fascinated with flying and built, as his mother remembered, hundreds of model airplanes.
+Don used to say to his mother, “I hope someday I'll be...

 Assigned to 336FS, 4FG, 8AF USAAF.
 Personal aircraft of Dominic 'Don' Gentile.
 He claimed 7.5 of his 21 victories in this aircraft.
 Don Gentile crashed this A/C whilst displaying to reporters after his final mission at his home base Debden on 13-Apr-44.